-ToucanTech is a community management software used by associations, nonprofits, and schools for membership management, engagement, comms, and content.
+ToucanTech is a community management software used by education organizations, nonprofits, and schools for community engagement, comms, and content.
 Combining a flexible website and powerful database/ CRM, it's an easy, all-in-one system.

 Database

 Import, filter, update and merge record, create custom fields, forms and admin permissions